-With the IMYM-AFSC Joint Service Project, Boulder Friends joined summer work projects at Pine Ridge Reservation, helping to build homes and running an art program at Loneman School.
+With the IMYM-AFSC Joint Service Project, Boulder Friends joined work projects at Pine Ridge Reservation each summer, helping to build homes and running an art program at Loneman School.
 Peace & Social Justice Committee continued their Peaceful Careers Project.
 Workshops on non-adversarial communication and on Quaker work in prisons were held.

 In cooperation with other Friends’ meetings, we participated in writing a Faith & Practice for Intermountain Yearly Meeting, which was adopted by IMYM and published in 2009.
 The Roaring Fork worship group was formed in Carbondale, CO, under Boulder Meeting’s care.
 A few Friends visited the worship group once a month, weather permitting.